course-details-portlet

 Further on evaluation

 The candidates will work in groups of 2-3 members.
-Each group must deliver a folder consisting of the compulsory semester assignment (counts 40%) and present orally (counts 60%) the work that has been done.
+Each group must deliver a folder consisting of the compulsory semester assignment (counts 40%, each group member may get an individual grade) and present orally (counts 60%, each group member may get an individual grade) the work that has been done.
 The semester assignment must be passed in order to take the oral exam.

 The re-sit exam will be in the coming spring semester in May/June.
-Exam is only oral.
+It is only available for students with a passed semester assignment from the autumn semester.
+Exam is oral.

 Course materials